 I’ve always been interested in any story that defies time and goes beyond the confines of a normal human lifespan: vampires, time travel, reincarnation...
 I love them all.
-The concept of souls bound together across millennia first came to me when a work colleague told me how she had been approached in a nightclub (in the 1990s) by a man who apologised for apparently abandoning her in the 1640s but, as he explained, he had been killed in battle before he could return.
+The concept of souls bound together across the millennia first came to me when a work colleague told me how she had been approached in a nightclub (in the 1990s) by a man who apologised for apparently abandoning her in the 1640s but, as he explained, he had been killed in battle before he could return.
 My colleague even said she recognised him.
 This gave me the idea for a story about a tragic couple meeting time and again throughout the ages, but always being kept apart.
-During a long walk on Skye, I began formulating some of the past life stories these doomed lovers might have had, and the first notion of how I might pull it all together into a book.
+During a long walk on Skye, I began formulating some of the past life stories these doomed lovers might have had, and the first notion of how I might pull it all together into a novel.
 I worked on the concept, on and off, for many years, until one day I was walking with friends (in the Scottish Borders this time) and started talking about my writing ideas.
 My friends liked the reincarnation story and, when I got home, I was seized with the determination to make it a reality.
 Over the rest of that weekend, I slept four hours, ate twice, and produced the first 25,000 words of what would become ‘Trinity of Souls’.

 My original plan was to write a trilogy, but when the draft of the second book, ‘Destiny of Souls’, hit 175,000 words and I was still only in the middle of the story, I knew there would have to be at least four.
 Later, a fourth and fifth book followed without me being anywhere near starting the original planned third instalment.
 To add to that, the fourth book spawned the sixth, and the fifth, like the second, will probably need to be made into two (the draft is almost 240,000 words).